Repeater Component

 Configure the Repeater Component

-Next, add the Repeater component as a container for the Text Field, Radio Buttons, and Number components.
+Next, configure a Repeater component to act as a container for the Text Field, Radio Buttons, and Number components.

 1. Drag and drop a Repeater component onto your canvas, placing it below the dtData Data Table.